The cliffs of east Devon

 About the walk

-Picturesque Branscombe, where three deep, wooded valleys converge, is one of the most secluded villages in this unspoiled corner within the East Devon AONB.
+Picturesque Branscombe, where three deep, wooded valleys converge, is one of the most secluded villages in this unspoiled corner within the East Devon National Landscapes (AONB).
 Pretty flower-decked cottages sit either side of a long narrow lane that runs gradually down the valley from Street, giving rise to the claim that Branscombe is one of the longest villages in the county.

 This walk takes you to the village along the coast path from Weston.
 There are extensive views all along the path, and on a clear day Portland Bill can be seen to the east.
-The sloping grassy area on the cliff above Littlecombe Shoot is a popular spot for paragliders.
-If the weather conditions are favourable you can spend hours sitting on the cliff top watching them.
-At the footpath marker post here a sign leading right appears to direct you straight over the edge of the cliff.
+The sloping grassy area on the cliff above Littlecombe Shoot is a popular spot for paragliders, and if the weather conditions are favourable you can spend hours sitting on the cliff top watching them.
+At the footpath marker post here, a sign leading right appears to direct you straight over the edge of the cliff.
 This steep, narrow, zig-zag path will take you on to the pebbly beach below.

-St Winifred's Church nestles halfway down the valley from Street, and is one of Branscombe's treasures.
+St Winifred’s Church nestles halfway down the valley from Street, and is one of Branscombe’s treasures.
 Dedicated to an obscure Welsh saint, it dates from the 11th century and is significant in Devon in that it reveals evidence of continuous development up to the 16th century.
 The squat tower dates from Norman times.
-Inside there are remnants of medieval paintings that once adorned the walls, and an Elizabethan gallery.
-It also has an unusual 18th-century three-decker pulpit.
-Near the village 'centre', by the village hall, many buildings are owned by the National Trust: The Old Bakery (the last traditional working bakery in Devon until 1987 – now a tea room), Manor Mill (a restored water-powered mill), and The Forge, complete with working blacksmith.
+Inside, there are remnants of medieval paintings that once adorned the walls, an Elizabethan gallery and an unusual 18th-century three-decker pulpit.
+Near the village ‘centre’, by the village hall, many buildings are owned by the National Trust: The Old Bakery (the last traditional working bakery in Devon until 1987) is now a tea room, Manor Mill (a restored water-powered mill), and The Forge, complete with a working blacksmith.
 Branscombe Mouth beach is busy in summer, although it is pebbly and the seabed shelves away quickly.
 This is the halfway point of the walk and you can always wander a little way to east or west to escape the crowds.

 Branscombe hit the national headlines in January 2007 when modern-day 'wreckers' invaded the beach in search of cargo washed up from the MSC Napoli which had foundered offshore.